 First, install your own LAMP stack, as doing so allows you to create your own custom LAMP stack without dependency conflicts with the ownCloud package.
-Then download and install from http://download.owncloud.org/download/repositories/production/owncloud/.
+Then download and install from ownCloud's package repository

-The ownCloud server is designed to work with different databases and different webservers, in a large range of configurations.
+The ownCloud server is designed to work with different databases and different web-servers, in a large range of configurations.